mricon/b4/docs/maintainer/mbox.rst

   that aren't already present.
 Note, that this uses simple message-id matching and no other checks for correctness are performed.

+``-r MBOX, --refetch MBOX`` **(v0.12+)**
+  This allows you to refetch all messages in the provided mailbox from the upstream public-inbox server.
+For example, this is useful when you have a .mbx file prepared by ``b4 am`` and you want to send a response to one of the patches.
+Performing a refetch will restore the original message headers that may have been dropped or modified by ``b4 am``.

 Using with mutt
 ---------------
 If you are a mutt or neomutt user and your mail is stored locally, you